status-im/nim-json-rpc/README.md

   `name: string`: the method to be called
   `params: JsonNode`: The parameters to the RPC call Returning
-    `Future[StringOfJson]`: A wrapper for the result `Json document` and a flag to indicate if this contains an error.
+    `Future[JsonString]`: A wrapper for the result `Json document` and a flag to indicate if this contains an error.

 Note: Although `call` isn't necessary for a client to function, it allows RPC signatures to be used by the `createRpcSigs`.